 Bearded Collies are robust dogs who are clearly built for long days on the farm.
 Their long, rough coat protects them from the elements and gives them a shaggy, unfussy appearance.
 They are muscular and square in build, and their movements are agile and confident.
 The breed is known for the expression in their large brown eyes—a look that is at once gentle, affectionate, alert, and curious.

-One of Britain's oldest breeds, Bearded Collies likely descended from central European herding dogs brought to Scotland centuries ago.
+One of Britain’s oldest breeds, Bearded Collies likely descended from central European herding dogs brought to Scotland centuries ago.
 Polish Lowland Sheepdogs and Komondorok are among their ancestors.
 They worked as versatile farm dogs in the Scottish Highlands, where they guarded and herded flocks of sheep, and also drove them to market.
 They were beloved by farmers for their strong work ethic, as well as their amiable natures, but at some point, they grew in popularity among the aristocracy as well.
-Like many European breeds, World War I endangered the stock of Beardies, but fans of the breed brought it back from the brink after the war.
-Bearded Collies were brought to the US in the 1950s, and breeding programs launched in the 1960s.
-The American Kennel Club first recognized Beardies in the Working Group in 1977, and, in 1983, shifted them to the newly formed Herding Group.
+Like many European breeds, Beardie stock suffered during World War I, but fans of the breed brought it back from the brink after the war.
+Bearded Collies came to the US in the 1950s, and breeding programs launched in the 1960s.
+The American Kennel Club first recognized Beardies in the Working Group in 1977, and, in 1983, moved them to the newly formed Herding Group.

 AKC Breed Category

 Are Bearded Collies Good with Kids?
-Bearded Collies love having kids as playmates and are patient with exuberant hugs and attention.
+Bearded Collies love having kids as playmates, and tolerate exuberant hugs and attention.
 Beardies are too rambunctious to live with small children.
-(Note: Every dog has a unique personality and distinct life experiences that impact his disposition.
+(Note: Every dog has a unique personality and distinct life experiences that affect his disposition.
 As a rule, adults should always supervise playdates between kids and their four-legged friends.)

 Are Bearded Collies Good with Other Pets?
-When socialized with them from a young age, Bearded Collies enjoy the company of dogs and cats.
+When socialized with them from an early age, Bearded Collies enjoy the company of dogs and cats.

 Bearded Collies are not highly protective.